aljungberg/hhc/README.md

 ### But what if I use Base64 without padding?

 Then the savings are not as significant.
 But it's still an improvement.
-Using the code from http://stackoverflow.com/a/561704/76900:
+Using the code from [this StackOverFlow question](http://stackoverflow.com/a/561704/76900):

     >>> from hexahexacontadecimal.num_encode_base64 import num_encode as num_encode_base64
     >>> n = 64 ** 5 + 1